wso2/docs-is/en/docs/guides/identity-lifecycles/configure-recaptcha-for-self-registration.md

     of the WSO2 Identity Server as explained [here]({{base_path}}/deploy/configure-email-sending).

-5. Set up reCaptcha with the WSO2 Identity Server.
-For instructions on how to do this and more information about reCaptcha, see the [section](#configure-self-registration-with-recaptcha-for-a-specific-tenant) above.
+5. Set up reCAPTCHA with the WSO2 Identity Server.
+For instructions on how to do this and more information about reCAPTCHA, see the [section](#configure-self-registration-with-recaptcha-for-a-specific-tenant) above.

 6. Start the WSO2 Identity Server and log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application.

 7. Click **Create Account**.
     ![register-now-link]({{base_path}}/assets/img/guides/register-now-option.png)
-8. Enter the account creation details and note that a reCaptcha is available.
+8. Enter the account creation details and note that the reCAPTCHA logo appears at the bottom right of the screen.
     ![account-creation-details]({{base_path}}/assets/img/guides/account-creation-details.png)